census-instrumentation/opencensus-node/README.md

-# OpenCensus Libraries for Node.js
+# OpenCensus - A stats collection and distributed tracing framework
 [![Gitter chat][gitter-image]][gitter-url] ![Node Version][node-img] [![NPM Published Version][npm-img]][npm-url] [![codecov][codecov-image]][codecov-url] ![Apache License][license-image]

 OpenCensus Node.js is an implementation of OpenCensus, a toolkit for collecting application performance and behavior monitoring data.
-Right now OpenCensus for Node.js supports custom tracing and automatic tracing for HTTP and HTTPS.
-Please visit the [OpenCensus Node.js package](https://github.com/census-instrumentation/opencensus-node/tree/master/packages/opencensus-nodejs) for usage.
+It currently includes 3 apis: stats, tracing and tags.
+Please visit the [OpenCensus Node.js package](https://github.com/census-instrumentation/opencensus-node/tree/master/packages/opencensus-nodejs) for tracing usage and [OpenCensus Core package](https://github.com/census-instrumentation/opencensus-node/tree/master/packages/opencensus-core) for stats usage.

 The library is in alpha stage and the API is subject to change.